Step 1) Secure Name & Get Certificate of Assumed Name

-To start the process of filing a DBA in New York,you need to know your chosen name isn’t too similar to another, already taken, or will cause any trademark issues.
-Do a quick search on the Dept. of State’s Business Entity Search, and using the TESS System through the U.S. Patent & Trademark office.
+To start the process of filing a DBA in New York, you need to make sure your chosen name isn’t too similar to another name that’s already registered in the state.
+Take care of this step by doing a quick business entity search through the Dept. of State website.

 New York Department of State

 If you’d like some help filing your New York DBA, feel free to read our reviews of the two best DBA filing services on the market:

 LegalZoom DBA Service Review: Pricing starts at $99 + state fee.
 Best if you’re looking for the most popular DBA filing service available.

 CorpNet DBA Service Review: Pricing starts at $108 + state fee.
 Best if you’re looking for great customer service.